brevzin/cpp_proposals/2996_reflection/reflection.md

 * a class template, function template, variable template, alias template, or concept,
 * a namespace,
 * an alias of a type or namespace,
-* a base specifier, or
+* a base class specifier, or
 * a description of a non-static data member.

-An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base specifier, or description of a non-static data member.
+An expression convertible to a reflection is said to _represent_ the corresponding entity, variable, alias, base class specifier, or description of a non-static data member.

 :::
 :::